 Following Jigsaw's grisly demise, Mark Hoffman is commended as a hero, but Agent Strahm is suspicious, and delves into Hoffman's past.
 Meanwhile, another group of strangers are put through a series of gruesome tests.

 As a deadly battle rages over Jigsaw's brutal legacy, a group of Jigsaw survivors gathers to seek the support of self-help guru and fellow survivor Bobby Dagen, a man whose own dark secrets unleash a new wave of terror.

 Jigsaw and his young apprentice, Amanda, are dead.
 But the grisly games continue.
-5 supposed strangers find themselves in the midst of the big game, and believe they are in a survival of the fittest competition.
-Via his now infamous video linked doll, Jigsaw conveys the message that they should ignore there instincts, and ignore his advice at their peril.
-Meanwhile, agent Strahm wants to prove that Hoffman is an apprentice to Jigsaw, and pursues him as he continues his twisted games.
-What Strahm does not realize is that Hoffman is testing him all along, and must pass his test in order to stay alive.
+Five supposed strangers find themselves in the midst of a game, and believe they are in a survival of the fittest competition.
+Via his now infamous video linked puppet, Jigsaw conveys the message that they should ignore their instincts.
+Meanwhile, agent Peter Strahm wants to prove that Mark Hoffman is an apprentice to Jigsaw, and pursues him as he continues his twisted games.
+What Strahm does not realize is that Hoffman is testing him, and must pass his test in order to stay alive.
 Written by

 Was this review helpful to you?